jamesecy604/cline/docs/PRIVACY.md

 2. **API Key Security**:

     - Stored using VS Code's secure settings storage system
-    - Never transmitted to Cline's servers
+    - Never transmitted to mayai's servers
     - You can remove/modify keys at any time

 3. **User Control**: